Zach McAllister

 Zachary Taylor McAllister (born December 8, 1987) is an American former professional baseball pitcher.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians, Detroit Tigers, and New York Yankees.
-He was drafted out of high school by the New York Yankees in 2006.
-After several seasons in the Yankees minor league system, he was traded to the Indians in 2010.
+He played in Major League Baseball (MLB) for the Cleveland Indians, Detroit Tigers, and New York Yankees.
+He was drafted out of high school by the Yankees in 2006.
+After several seasons in the Yankees' minor league system, he was traded to the Indians in 2010.
 McAllister made his major league debut in July 2011 and earned his first major league win in May 2012.

 High school career

 In high school, McAllister played soccer, football, basketball and baseball for Illinois Valley Central High School in Chillicothe, Illinois.

 In basketball, McAllister was the starting center for IVC during his senior season.
 He helped lead the Ghosts to their first and only IHSA Class A boys basketball state finals.
 IVC lost to Seneca, 47–44 in the state championship game on March 11, 2006.
 He scored 10 points and grabbed six rebounds in the state title game.
 McAllister averaged 16.8 points and 7.9 rebounds on 61 percent (205–335) shooting from the field and 71 percent accuracy on free throws for the season.
 The 6-foot-5 center was named Peoria Journal Star first-team All-Area, honorable mention all-state with The Associated Press, third-team Illinois Basketball Coaches Association and first-team all-Mid-Illini Conference.

 Three months later, McAllister helped guide the Grey Ghosts to the Class A baseball state finals – for the first time in program history.
 IVC beat Trenton Wesclin, 8–3, to win the 2006 A state championship on June 3, 2006.
 He pitched 1/3 inning of relief in the title game – hitting a batter and giving up an RBI single before striking out the final batter to secure the win.
 IVC finished the season with a 40–2 record and ranked No. 40 in the final 2006 Baseball America High School Top 50 rankings.

 McAllister finished his senior season with a 12–1 record, sporting a 1.04 ERA, 116 strikeouts and 13 walks.
 He also hit .486 with 13 doubles, six home runs and 38 RBIs.
 He was named the 2006 Peoria Journal Star Baseball Player of the Year along with first-team all-state honors from Illinois Prep Baseball Report, Chicago Tribune and Illinois High School Baseball Coaches Association.

-McAllister was named Gatorade Illinois Baseball Player of the Year for 2005–2006.
+McAllister was named the Illinois Baseball Gatorade Player of the Year for 2005–2006.

 Professional career

 New York Yankees

-McAllister was drafted by the New York Yankees in the third round of the 2006 Major League Baseball Draft out of Illinois Valley Central High School.
+McAllister was drafted by the New York Yankees in the third round of the 2006 Major League Baseball draft.
 He went 5–2 with a 3.09 ERA in 11 appearances during the 2006 season for the Yankees' Gulf Coast League squad.
-In 2007, McAllister was in Short Season-A State Island.
+In 2007, McAllister was in Short Season-A Staten Island.
 He posted a 4–6 record with a 5.17 ERA and 75 strikeouts in 71.1 innings.